SharePoint/sp-dev-docs/docs/apis/webhooks/lists/update-subscription.md

 Application | Permission
 ------------|------------
 Office 365 SharePoint Online|read and write items and lists in all site collections.
-A subscription can only be updated by the add-in that created it.

 **If your application is a SharePoint add-in:**

-You must grant the add-in at least the following permission(s) or higher:
+You must grant the add-in at least the following permission(s) or higher.
+A subscription can only be updated by the add-in that created it.

 Scope | Permission Rights
 ------|------------